danielharrell/does_music_move/does_music_move.md

 fourth below.

 Then there is my reference just now to the two
-G's on either side of middle-C, along with my reference to middle-C itself, in order to distinguish that C from every other
+G's on either side of middle-C, along with my reference to middle-C itself, in order to distinguish that C from every other C there is.
-C there is.
-This repetition of note letters reflects the second topographical fact in our perception of notes: the phenomenon of the octave.
+This repetition of note letters reflects the second topographical fact in our perception of
+notes: the phenomenon of the octave.
 For while we distinguish notes by their difference in pitch, this difference reaches a kind of limit at the interval called the "octave."
 At this interval, the notes sound the same, despite their difference in pitch, and are thus given the same letter as name.
 Exactly *why* we hear this sameness is hard to say: Aristotle attributed it to a perception of the whole number ratio two-to-one; while Victor Zuckerkandl deems it a miracle.
 But however it happens, mathematically or miraculously, the sameness we hear in notes, once their difference in pitch reaches the octave, in effect contains that difference.
 If we pass beyond it, we don't encounter new notes, but only new instances, higher or lower, of old notes.
 The octave thus turns the axis of height, along which notes are arranged by pitch, into a kind of circumference, which continues to trace their increase or decrease in pitch without end, but always to the same place again.

-Yet this image, of notes now arranged into a circumference by the phenomenon of the octave, is not yet an image of the space music moves in.
-For it only comprehends the change of pitch involved, as we might conceive this change to carry us *along* the circumference.
+Yet this image, of notes now arranged into a circumference by the octave, is not yet an image of the space music moves in.
+For it only comprehends the change in pitch involved, as we might conceive this change to carry us *along* the circumference.
 But in hearing a melody, to recall, we hear not only a change in